 With surging COVID-19 cases the world is now waiting for a vaccine to stop the spread of the disease which has killed millions worldwide.

 At present several candidates are trying their luck in the phase three trials of COVID-19 vaccine.
-Some of the results of the vaccine trials are quite impressive.
+We have listed down the efficiencies of those vaccines.